The Sea Cabbage Café

 The delightfully decorated rooms in the Sea Cabbage Café offer a great setting for guests to relax and enjoy cups of tea, coffee or hot chocolate with some delicious home-baked cakes and cookies, whilst still enjoying the beach wildlife through the large panoramic windows.
 We have a traditional Falklands peat stove in the Café which means it is always warm and welcoming.
-This season we added to the wonderful Café atmosphere with live traditional music, with brilliant local accordionists Maggie Goss, Jenny Cockwell and John Allan all playing for our guests as they enjoyed their cream tea.
+We added to the wonderful Café atmosphere with live traditional music, with brilliant local accordionist Maggie Goss playing to our guests as they enjoy their cream tea.
 We have also had a wildlife artist in residence.
 We have our own selection of exclusive postcards for sale in the Museum, which guests can write in the Café and we will then post for them.
 Both the Café and Museum have modern restrooms.

 “Hattie’s Sea Cabbage Café serves the best

 Refreshments at the Sea Cabbage Café

 At the Sea Cabbage Café complimentary freshly brewed tea, coffee and hot chocolate is served in china tea cups with a selection of the following home-baked cakes, tray-bakes and cookies:

 CHOCOLATE FUDGE CAKE